EMPLOYEE BENEFITS LAW

 - Discuss the technical aspects of various types of employee benefits, retirement plans, pension plans, life insurance plans, health insurance plans, as well as the general planning process.

-- In particular, students will be familiar with qualified retirement plans, annuity plans, individual retirement accounts, health insurance and reimbursement plans, fringe benefits, and group life insurance.
+- Recognize qualified retirement plans, annuity plans, individual retirement accounts, health insurance and reimbursement plans, fringe benefits, and group life insurance.

 - Identify and understand tax and accounting treatment of compensation and benefit plans.

-- Understand and discuss the purpose and application of key federal legislative programs, including Social Security and ERISA.
+- Discuss the purpose and application of key federal legislative programs, including Social Security and ERISA.

 - Develop an integrated framework for analyzing benefits in the workplace and the variety of retirement plans available in the marketplace.